Data-Driven Innovation Hub

 The Usher Institute is one of six Data-Driven Innovation Hubs as part of the Edinburgh and South East Scotland City Region Deal.

-The Institute will draw on Scotland’s mature and world-leading health data assets, and well-established governance and data-sharing protocols developed in partnership with the National Health Service and the Scottish Government.
+The Usher is drawing on Scotland’s mature and world-leading health data assets, establishing ‘DataLoch’ - a unique and secure data service to support transformative research and innovation for the region and beyond.
+Robust, efficient governance and data-sharing protocols have been developed in partnership with the National Health Service, informed by public perspectives.

 Director: Professor Aziz Sheikh

-Senior Responsible Officer for the DDI Programme in Health and Social Care: Professor Nicholas Mills (Deputy: Professor Ewen Harrison)
+Senior Responsible Officer: Professor Nicholas Mills (Deputy: Professor Ewen Harrison)

 Data-Driven Innovation Programme